5 Critical eBay Online Shopping Tips You Must Know

 Welcome to eBay Online Shopping 101.
-You are the select few, chosen to be trained as sharp-shooting eBay bidders, capable of finding the best deals and winning every auction.
+You are the select few, chosen to be trained as sharp-shooting eBay bidders, capable of finding the most incredible bargains on one of the best auction sites.
 So pull up a chair and let’s get started.

 Shopping on eBay isn’t really like shopping on Amazon or any other shopping site.
 On most sites, you search for the product you like, find it, and if there are enough left, you buy it at the best fixed price you can find and then wait for it to arrive in the mail.
 On eBay, not so much.